radialglo/radialglo.github.com/source/_posts/2014-10-27-additional-things-i-learned-from-jquery-source.markdown

         return ret;
     },
 {% endcodeblock %}

+jQuery.merge  copies over the second array into the first array.
+In this case, the elements returned from jQuery's sizzle are copied over to the instance (```this```).

+Notice that this form of merging is consistent with **jQuery's Array-like properties** discussed above.

 {% codeblock jQuery.merge lang:js %}
 merge: function( first, second ) {
         var len = +second.length,